apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 | `sso-sessions`            | Review the current single signon sessions establishes with CAS and manage each session remotely.
 | `resolve-attributes/{name}`    | Invoke the CAS [attribute resolution](../Attribute-Resolution.html) engine to locate attributes for `{name}`.
 | `release-attributes`          | Invoke the CAS [attribute release](../Attribute-Release.html) engine to release attributes to an application.
+| `multifactor-trusted-devices`   | Expose devices currently [registered and trusted](Multifactor-TrustedDevice-Authentication.html) by the CAS multifactor authentication engine.

 <div class="alert alert-info"><strong>Exposed Endpoints</strong><p>
 Note that by default the only endpoints exposed over the web are <code>info</code>, <code>health</code> and <code>configuration-metadata</code>.